-On August 14, 2017, the Organization completed the financing arrangement for the third San Antonio campus location known as Western Hills.
-The school is scheduled to open in the fall of 2018 with 560 students in grades K-4.
-This financing includes the purchase of the land and the construction of the lower school which, at capacity, will serve grades K-6.
+On September 5, 2018, the Organization completed the financing arrangement for the fourth San Antonio campus location known as Forest Heights.
+The school is scheduled to open in the fall of 2019 with three sections in grades K-6 totaling 588 students.
+This financing included the purchase of the land and the construction of the lower school.
 To complete this transaction, the following instruments were issued:

-- Long-term debt instrument of up to \$9.2 million in principal (senior debt-Mutual of Omaha loan)-the loan bears an interest rate of 4.5 percent and is scheduled to mature on August 14, 2022. - Subordinate note of \$3.275 million-the subordinate note bears an interest rate of 8.0 percent and is scheduled to mature on January 14, 2023.
+- Long-term taxable debt instrument of up to \$13,050,000 in principal (senior debt-Unitranche Capital Fund, LLC).
+The loan bears an interest rate of 5.11 percent and is scheduled to mature on September 5, 2023. - Tax-exempt subordinate note of \$2,000,000 in principal-the subordinate note bears an interest rate of 8.5 percent and is scheduled to mature on March 4, 2024.

-Note 17.
-Subsequent Event (Continued)
+Note 18.
+Subsequent Events (Continued)